 Jorge was scurrying around underneath the Behemoth’s legs, smashing his hammer-like blade.
 He was merciless as he swung with every hit, causing a deep incision in the side.
-The way that Jorge was swinging reminded Zero of a lumberman, with every swing making some kind of impact.
+The way that Jorge was swinging reminded Zero of a lumberman, with every swing making some impact.
 At the rate that he was going, I wouldn’t be surprised that he would cut off the Behemoth’s leg by another couple of hours.
 His cuts weren’t simple small dents, but large and deep.

 The Behemoth was furious, it lifted its leg to stomp out Jorge, but Jorge just leisurely dodged out of harm’s way and went back to hacking at the Behemoth’s leg.

-Agnis shot an arrow towards the Behemoth that was endowed with holy fire.
-It blazed across the sky as it pierced into one of its side, causing a small scale explosion to occur.
+Agnis shot an arrow toward the Behemoth that was endowed with holy fire.
+It blazed across the sky as it pierced into one of its sides, causing a small-scale explosion.

 “Aim for this spot!”
 Zero yelled, rallying everyone towards him to take out the Behemoth’s leg.
-He knew he couldn’t do it alone, but with the help of others, he knew that he could fell the monster.
+He knew he couldn’t do it alone, but with the help of others, he knew that he could feel the monster.

 “That’s more like it!”
 Jorge shouted and laughed diabolically.
 “That is how a dragon should be!”
 He swung his blade, cutting through bones, hacking away as fast as his large body handle.
 Blood sprayed outwards, dousing him in black.

 Zeraph was glued to the Behemoth’s body with his sword plunged into its back.
-If it wasn’t for the sword, he would’ve fallen off and probably died.
-When he saw Zero racing over towards him, he quickly got up, pulled out his sword, and snatched his hand towards Zero’s side.
+If it weren’t for the sword, he would’ve fallen off and probably died.
+When he saw Zero racing towards him, he quickly got up, pulled out his sword, and snatched his hand towards Zero’s side.
 With one graceful pull, he scaled up towards Zero’s back.

 “Where are you heading?!”
 Zeraph asked, getting himself comfortable on Zero’s back.